 Our first stop was Hanoi.
 We arrived in Hanoi at their local time of 11.40am and obtained our Visas on Arrival.

 We used Hanoi Transfer Service to get from the airport to the city – in hindsight it would have been just as easy to get one of the several taxis waiting at the airport.
 As long as they put on their metre – which most do – this will be a cheaper option than arranging private transfers.

 The best place to stay in Hanoi is in the Old Quarter.
 An Hanoi Old Quarter Hotel such as the Real Hanoi Hotel is an ideal location.
 This is where we stayed for 4 nights at the cost of $100 AUD.
 You can check out the latest prices and book the Real Hanoi Hotel on Agoda or click on the image above to see the latest prices on Expedia (compare and book with the cheapest!).
 Check out our review about the Real Hanoi Hotel.

 There are plenty of great places to stay in Hanoi if you want something a little more upmarket or even cheaper.
-Click here to see the full range of accommodation available.
+Click here for our guide on where to stay in Hanoi with kids.